 After 18 months at Macquarie, Dario explains the rationale behind creating the CIU, "it’s hard to keep up with the pace of transformations that climate change, and the policy and technological response to it, bring day after day.
 Even more so at the scale of a global business like Macquarie, which has a large footprint in infrastructure, energy and commodities.
 Wanting to keep up with all of this change has led to more and more cross-group collaboration over the years, informally at first, and now more formally with the decision to create our cross-group Climate Solutions Taskforce and the CIU to support it."

 With sustainability a pressing issue for communities and businesses across the world, companies are increasingly investing in their capability in-house.
 The CIU acts as a central advisory and insights function supporting Macquarie’s leadership with actionable intelligence.
-Macquarie, through the engagement of the Group’s CEO Shemara Wikramanayake, is involved in major external climate initiatives like the Glasgow Financial Alliance for Net Zero or the Climate Finance Leadership Initiative, and the CIU is responsible for delivering our contributions to these initiative on an ongoing basis.
+Macquarie, through the engagement of the Group’s CEO Shemara Wikramanayake, is involved in major external climate initiatives like the Glasgow Financial Alliance for Net Zero or the Climate Finance Leadership Initiative, and the CIU is responsible for delivering our contributions to these initiatives on an ongoing basis.

 The CIU’s main ‘clients’ are business leads working across Macquarie’s operating groups, that may be investing in the deployment of climate solutions, supporting clients achieve their decarbonisation goals, or helping scale up low-carbon commodity supply chains.